-- iv.
-Evaluate the Town Mall (post office) location and create a vision for a higher and better use of this strategic Village Center parcel. - v.
-Conduct a feasibility study for the siting of a boutique hotel in the Village Center. - vi.
-Based on community input, a demand exists for a small independent movie theater.
-However, this market segment has been dominated by larger regional megaplexes.
-An alternative could be to attract a theater that acts as both a restaurant and movie theater or develop a multiuse cultural facility that can also preview movies. - vii.
-Before public review, all discussions regarding key anchor projects should be conducted in a business appropriate environment that allows for open dialogue and fosters collaboration. - viii.
-Ensure a thorough project proforma, business plan and funding strategy is completed for any project utilizing public funds.
-A clear memorandum of understanding (MOU) should be created that defines the business relationship, responsibilities, and exit strategy of each project. - b.
+- b.
 Help foster the growth of existing Village Center business establishments.
 Statistics show that it is far more cost effective to retain an existing business than to attract a new one.
 Carefree should implement a comprehensive business strengthening strategy focused on business retention/expansion. - i.
 Develop a Business Retention and Expansion program (BRE) that hosts business visitation meetings to communicate strongly to businesses that the community is interested in their challenges and in keeping them in the area.
 It is recommended that the Town of Carefree, in partnership with the Chamber of Commerce, consider conducting systematic business visitations as one of its priorities for the next 18 months to build a stronger network among the business community and help link businesses with resources and technical assistance. - ii.
-The Carefree/Cave Creek Chamber of Commerce has a number of programs targeted at supporting small business education.
-Using the information gathered through the business visitations, expand programs tailored to meet the needs of the Center's business owners as indicated as well as consider focused assistance in the areas of hospitality training, customer service, displays/presentation, social media, and e-marketing.

-- iii.
-Explore the feasibility of creating a special assessment district. like a Business Improvement District (BID), within the Village Center.
-Services that BID's can provide include and promotion, marketing planning, recruitment and retention, parking and enhanced security services, to mention a few.
+Work with the Carefree/Cave Creek Chamber of Commerce to promote programs that target supporting small business education.
+Using information gathered through business visitations, tailor programs to meet the needs of the Center's business owners as well as consider focused assistance in the areas of hospitality training, customer service, displays/presentation, social media, and emarketing. - iii.
+Explore the feasibility of creating a special assessment district, like a Business Improvement District (BID), within the Village Center.
+Services that BID's can provide include marketing and promotion, planning, recruitment and retention, parking and enhanced security services, to mention a few.
 In the early stages of plan implementation, it is not advisable to pursue the BID option, because assessments may confer an economic disadvantage on business owners until the inherent value of the area is built up. - iv.
 Work with developers and building owners to cluster businesses together with similar customer bases to boost sales.
-By grouping together a mix of businesses that can benefit from each other's sales, customers, and market, the Village Center could create a stronger identity causing it to stand out in customers' minds amongst the various shopping choices. - v.
-Help businesses compete locally as well as regionally.
-(Cross reference with "Strategy 4 -Market and Promote the Village Center") - c.
-Revitalize existing commercial areas/buildings redevelopment, rehabilitation, and adaptive reuse.
+By grouping together a mix of businesses that can benefit from each other's sales, customers, and market, the Village Center could create a stronger identity causing it to stand out in customers' minds amongst the various shopping choices.

+- c.
+Revitalize existing commercial areas/buildings through redevelopment, rehabilitation, and adaptive reuse.
 Improvements to revitalize existing commercial space has been widely used in other markets to help upgrade an area's image, allow modern retailing to exist in an aged downtown environment, and or make it more convenient for shoppers.
-There are buildings in the Village Center that have some historic significance to the history of Carefree, but are not performing at the level that they used to.
+There are buildings in the Village Center that have some historic significance to Carefree but are not performing at the level that they used to.
 These buildings do not meet retailers' standard models in terms of square footage, frontage and other assorted requirements. - i.
-Review and assess opportunity sites to identify priorities for redevelopment.
-Priority redevelopment properties include: Los Portales, the Warren Building, Spanish Village, the Town Mall, and the Sterling Bank building. - ii.
-Collect data on each opportunity site and work to fill vacancies with appropriate reuse and/or rehabilitation concepts.
+Collect data on potential development/redevelopment sites and work to fill vacancies with appropriate adaptive reuse and/or rehabilitation concepts.
 Consider redeveloping underutilized buildings as incubator spaces for small start-up or niche businesses (i.e. indoor food market, maker studio and art incubator, home and hearth retail, etc.).
 Investigate alternative reuse possibilities, such as a boutique hotel, culinary school, or housing.
 Resident feedback also strongly supported the development of an independent movie theater.

-Figure 19 - Adaptive Reuse Concept (Los Portales)
+Figure 12 - Adaptive Reuse Concept (Los Portales)